tjsmelter/Data-Visualization-Correlation-with-Python/README.md

 # Perform a correlation with Python
-This project involved the confluence of several tools (including pandas, seaborn, and numpy libraries) in order to clean, compute, and display the results of several correlation calculations
+This project involved the confluence of several tools (e.g. pandas, seaborn, and numpy libraries) in order to clean, compute, and display the results of several correlation calculations

 Regression Line             |  Heat Map Correlation Matrix